ErpNetDocs/tech/modules/financials/excise/index.md

 By law, these documents need to be sent over to the customs office and/or your regional tax-collecting agency.

-For example, if a product enters your tax warehouse, a particular **transaction document** needs to be created to reflect the excise tax payment for this operation.
-The same is true if the product leaves the warehouse either to be sold to a store or moved to another warehouse.
+For example, if a product enters your tax warehouse, a **transaction document** needs to be created to reflect the excise tax payment for this operation.
+The same is true if the product leaves the warehouse either to be sold or moved to another warehouse.

 In these cases, filling out an **electronic administrative document** allows you to include the respective issue or receipt transaction.
 Excise is equipped with other templates and definitions for most day-to-day scenarios.